ayonli/literal-toolkit/README.md

-This toolkit is meant to parse any valid JavaScript literal strings (of supported types) into real values, so any form that works in JavaScript syntax can be parsed by this package, although the above example may not cover that much.
+This toolkit is meant to parse any valid JavaScript literal strings (of supported types) into real values, so any form that works in JavaScript syntax can be parsed by this package, although the above example doesn't cover that much.